Pennsylvania Security Deposit Laws

 If the landlord has made deductions, they must still return the remaining portion of the deposits to the tenant within 30 days.
 If the landlord fails to do so, they may be liable for paying the tenant up to double the amount owed.

-If tenants don’t provide you with their forwarding address, then you may not have any liability in regard to returning the deposits.
+If tenants don’t provide you with their forwarding address, then you may not have any liability regarding returning the deposits.

 Can a tenant use their security deposit as last month’s rent?